 Garnish with a sprig of mint wrapped in a lime twist.

-I just saw the results of this contest, and it looks like the Old Crispin was featured as one of four finalists and came in second place.
-If you check the Creative Cocktails section of the Crispin website, my creation now appears as a featured cocktail.
-Unfortunately, voting only lasted a couple of days, and had I known that the winner was going to be selected based on public responses on Twitter and Facebook, I might have been able to promote a little support for my recipe.
+We just saw the results of this contest, and it looks like the Old Crispin was featured as one of four finalists and came in second place.
+If you check the Creative Cocktails section of the Crispin website, our creation now appears as a featured cocktail.
+Unfortunately, voting only lasted a couple of days, and had we known that the winner was going to be selected based on public responses on Twitter and Facebook, we might have been able to promote a little support for the recipe.
 In the end, the Toasty Apple cocktail won the prize.
 It looks like a nice drink, but it requires that you make a liqueur over several weeks which means it will be almost the end of October by the time you get to taste it.
-By then, you’ll be reading about all of the fun and scary Halloween cocktails I have planned.
+By then, you’ll be reading about all of the fun and scary Halloween cocktails we have planned.
 Go ahead and start your liqueur for the Toasty Apple, but you can make the Old Crispin cocktail right now!